longshotlabs/simpl-schema/README.md

 ### Validating an Object

 To validate an object against the schema in a validation context, call `validationContextInstance.validate(obj, options)`.
 This method returns `true` if the object is valid according to the schema or `false` if it is not.
-It also stores a list of invalid fields and corresponding error messages in the context object and causes the reactive methods to react if you injected Tracker reactivity.
+It also stores a list of invalid fields and corresponding error messages in the context object.

 You can call `myContext.isValid()` to see if the object last passed into `validate()` was found to be valid.
 This is a reactive method that returns `true` or `false`.